5T33Z0/OC-Little-Translated/P_OpCore_Simplify/README.md

 8. Press Enter again to import the tables.
 Once that's done, you will be back in the main screen showing the results, including the compatible macOS version as well as the recommended SMBIOS:<br>![report05](https://github.com/user-attachments/assets/76c35384-727d-4225-b706-3537803ed4f5)
 9. Continue to configure the EFI as explained in "Use case 1", build it, zip it up and send it the user you want to help for testing.

-### Other use cases
+### Use case 3: 11th to 14 Gen Intel Core CPUs

-- Generating EFI folders for Intel-based CPUs past 10th Gen Intel Core: as you know, the OpenCore install guide only supports Intel CPUs up to 10th Gen "Comet Lake".
-But just because Apple dropped Intel CPUs from their roster, doesn't mean that you cannot run macOS on 11th Gen and newer, just the iGPU won't work since there are no framebuffer patches available.
-So, OpCore Simplify can help you with newer Intel CPUs as well (up to 14th Gen is currently supported)
+The official OpenCore installation guide only covers Intel CPUs up to 10th Gen "Comet Lake".
+However, while Apple has officially dropped support for newer Intel processors, it's still possible to run macOS on 11th Gen and later CPUs.
+There are two main considerations when using these newer processors:

+1. The integrated GPU (iGPU) won't function since no framebuffer patches are available
+2. The config needs adjustments to properly handle Performance (P) and Efficiency (E) cores (12th gen+)

+Currently, OpenCore Simplify supports generation OpenCore EFIs up to 14th gen Intel Core.

 ## Testing